-Where Did the Term Stakeholder Come From?
+Where Did Stakeholder Come From?

 Guest Post by IPMA-USA Co-Founder Robert Youker

-Where Did the Term Stakeholder Come From?
+Where Did Stakeholder Come From?
 In 2006, Deputy Secretary of State Robert Zoelick used the word “stakeholder” when speaking about US/China relations.
 The Chinese language does not have a corollary word for “stakeholder” and the use of the word led to quite a fuss.
 The State Department suggested a Chinese phrase meaning “participants with related interests”.

 The term stakeholder had come into common usage by the end of the last century, but where did the word come from?
 One possible source is the person who holds the money or stakes in a bet.
 Another possibility is in mining prospecting where you drive stakes into the fours corners of the property you want to claim.